 Why red robins are a symbol of Christmas in the UK

-You may have heard of the Christmas legend when a robin rested upon Jesus’ shoulder when he was on the cross and sang to relieve his suffering.
+The second Christmas story involving this little bird is told of when a robin rested upon Jesus’ shoulder when he was on the cross and sang to relieve his suffering.
 Blood from Jesus’ crown of thorns stained the little bird’s chest, since then, all robins were red breasted.

-Have you noticed a robin’s red-breast is actually orange.
+However you may have noticed a robin’s red-breast is actually orange.
 The bird was named before the English language had a word for the colour ‘orange’.
 Many things that were really orange were called red instead even though we did have the word for ‘orange’ as in the fruit.
 The colour orange was not named as a colour in English until the 16th century.
-The name for the colour comes from the fruit.
+And the name has stuck ever since.

 Source: QI Series K – Knees & Knockers

 Originally written 20th December 2013.
 Updated 16th December 2021.